lostsh/lostsh/README.md

 - 👯 Studying at CY-Tech (ex EISTI)

 ## About me
-I am a student in the first year of computer engineering school.<br>
+📝 I am a student in the first year of computer engineering school.<br>
-I have been passionate about computers for a long time, before knowing how to program I learned to repair, assemble and install computers, then came the code, and I really love it all.
+💾 I have been passionate about computers for a long time, before knowing how to program I learned to repair 🛠️, assemble and install computers 🖥️, then came the code 👨‍💻 , and I really love it all 🫀.

 I like computer projects, I am a big fan of **Raspberry pi** since the release of the 1B + model moreover I also particularly like **Aduino**